engantung/UNITY/3d_Chess_with_Battle/README.md

 This 3d chess game requires NavMesh as important role to the chess gameplay

-Download the project file to try in your Unity : [click here](https://drive.google.com/file/d/1BDN0ESYL_OLqpyeJBY3ZMtgonEV2zVCI/view?usp=sharing)
+Download the project file to try in your Unity or the built file for playing directly in .exe file: [click here](https://drive.google.com/drive/folders/15d6dbAEWlZyu97_7iIqhLSLuy_swvISk?usp=sharing)

 ![alt text](https://github.com/engantung/UNITY/blob/main/3d_Chess_with_Battle/Figure_chess.png?raw=true)
       See the video uploaded in my Youtube channel : [click here](https://youtu.be/HS_CuGRGoVU)